Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-The purpose of this Psychosocial Strategies in Athletic Training course is to provide an understanding for the personal and societal health issues encountered as a part of the profession of athletic training.
+Provides an understanding of the personal and societal health issues encountered as a part of the profession of athletic training.

 ATTR 587.
 IMMERSIVE PRACTICUM I. 4 Credits.